salomelamprecht/memory_matching_game/README.md

 * Whenever saving the user's name against the highscores list, it saved all of easy, medium and hard levels to 1 highscores table.
 Changed this so that easy, medium and hard level scores are separated out with their own top 10 highscores list.
 * As the user wins an alert was showing, this was changed to a modal instead for the total moves, time taken and score as well as congratulations message for the different levels.
 * localStorage easy did not clear fully when running localStorage.clear() in console, this was due to duplicate code.
 Fixed.

-**Some outstanding issues that still need to be resolved are:**
 * If the user clicks on the cards too fast, same card twice or keeps clicking and doesn't wait for the cards to turn over, matching no longer works as it should.
+Fixed by using async function and await and adding css style to stop the user from engaging with the page until matches have been checked.
+* Extra move is counted at end but does not affect score.
+Fixed by moving moves to earlier in the function so that it does not add a move on the outer loop where it is no longer necessary as game has been completed.
 * Timer currently starts before first click and does not stop on last click.
-* Extra move is counted on at end but does not affect score.
+User informed that the game has started in instructions.

+**Some outstanding issues that still need to be resolved are:**
+* User can click the same card twice and should not be able to do this.

 I uploaded to GitHub and then also tested the website using tablets and mobiles.
 Most responsive testing was completed in Chrome.